Investment and advances drive sustainable aircraft propulsion.

 Range is 440 nm.
 First flight was scheduled for 2021, but seems likely to slip until 2022.
 DHL Express has ordered 12 cargo models for service in 2024.

 A study by Roland Berger found a rough consensus that an electric aircraft with 50-plus seats would make its first commercial flight between London and Paris around 2043.

 A fully-electric aircraft that could replace an executive jet was expected after 2050.
 Those due dates now seem a bit too cautious.
-Given the progress visible all over the world, low-emission, high-efficiency aircraft using any of these new technologies should make the London–Paris run before 2035.
+Given the progress visible all over the world, low-emission, high-efficiency aircraft using any of these new technologies and modern materials (from KYDEX Injection Molding, for instance) to accommodate all the amenities at the same time keeping the weight low should make the London–Paris run before 2035.

 Once high-performance batteries reach production, more capable zero-emission airplanes will be no more than 5 years away.